Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We paired the Shakespeare Micro Spinning rod with a 500 fishing reel series and decided on a 1/16 oz jig lure.
+BUYING ADVICE: We paired the Shakespeare Micro Spinning rod with a 500 fishing reel series and decided on a 1/16 oz jig lure.
 The cast and retrieve were effortless due to the beautiful craftsmanship and lightness of the rod.

 We also decided to mix spinning and jigging, which resulted in a great catch.
 We highly recommend the best kayak fishing rod for anyone who wants to go out on their kayak, sit and enjoy, and let the rod do all the work

 FEATURES: Stainless steel guides with stainless steel inserts keep the line in control.
-The fast action makes this lovely rod one of the best kayak spinning rods for the price.
+The fast action makes this lovely rod one of the best kayak rods for the price.

-Goture Travel Fishing Spinning Rod
+#4 Best Travel Rod - Goture Travel Fishing Rod

 Goture Travel Fishing Rod

 WHY WE LIKE IT: What we like about these telescopic rods is that you can take them everywhere.
 You can assemble and disassemble them many times, and they’ll still function properly like a one-piece rod.
-To learn more about telescopic rods, check out our best travel fishing rods review.

 • Material: Carbon Fiber